|Immediate Past President||Maureen Howarthr||Pendleside|

 Having recently retired as Head of Design and Technology at a local High School I can now enjoy some leisure time.
 This usually involves my voluntary work, travelling, cooking, wine appreciation and then walking off the excess!

-The role of Regional Vice President is a little daunting but I hope I will be able to meet expectations.
+The roles of Regional Vice President/ President/ Immediate Past President are a little daunting but I hope I will be able to meet expectations.
 One thing I can guarantee is that I will give the position 100% commitment.

 Treasurer – Jean Priestley